renovatebot/renovate/docs/usage/getting-started/running.md

 After deciding on a Renovate distribution, you need to decide where and how to run it.

 For the GitHub Action and GitLab Runner approaches, they will naturally run on their respective CI infrastructure.
-For the npm package approach or Docker images, you will need some form of VM or container infrastructure to run Renovate on.
+For the npm package approach or Docker images, you'll need some form of VM or container infrastructure to run Renovate on.

 In all the above cases you must make sure that some form of cron-like capability exists to schedule when Renovate runs.
 We recommend that you run Renovate hourly, if possible.